Retirement Homes in Hamilton

 The complete guide to finding a retirement community in the Hamilton region

 Hamilton is one of Ontario’s most vibrant cities.
 The city has a number of excellent retirement homes that cater to all types of seniors and help their residents engage in the community around them.
 Hamilton, in the process of gentrifying its industry-driven history, boasts a downtown with an up-and-coming arts scene.
-The city is completely surrounded by outdoor attractions – with the waterfront of lake Ontario to one side and the trails and waterfalls of the Niagara escarpment to the other.
-[Read more about retiring in Hamilton below the listings]
+The city is completely surrounded by outdoor attractions – with the waterfront of Lake Ontario to one side and the trails and waterfalls of the Niagara escarpment to the other.

 Caroline Place